Animal Health & Nutrition Consortium

 Strong Partnerships — Strong Futures

-We’re a foundational constituent of the NC State Animal Academy and the CALS Food Animal Initiative.
-We invite you to join us as a founding member of NC State’s Animal Food & Nutrition Consortium.
+We are a foundational constituent of the NC State Animal Academy and the CALS Food Animal Initiative.
+We invite you to join us as an industry member of NC State’s Animal Health & Nutrition Consortium.

 Poultry Science's Marissa Herchler explains how she uses deep-learning algorithms to study turkey diets – and might just help your stomach ache.